-Do you crave freedom and adventure?... freedom to do what you want when you want... but also freedom from your own limits.
+Do you crave freedom & want to hit peak mental fitness?
 The Freedom Project is here fore those of you who live for adventure and freedom.
-Your host, Tom Foxley, is a performance coach to adventurepreneurs, former Royal Marines Commando, a fellow freedom seeker, skier, mountaineer, and climber who lives for adventure.
-Tom has been coaching elite performers for a decade.
-In The Freedom Project, Tom interviews adventure athletes, explorers, mountaineers, and the like to inspire you to take the trip you always longed to take, and to learn from the best.
-Tom also interviews business owners and entrepreneurs who have created a life of adventure and freedom so you can learn their lessons and create it for yourself.
-You’ll be getting at least one interview per week with a world class performer who will not only give you your weekly dose of sweet adventure tales, but give you insights to apply to your own life.
+Your host, Tom Foxley, is a mental fitness coach, former Royal Marines Commando, a freedom seeker, skier, mountaineer, and climber who lives for adventure.
+Tom has been coaching elite performers for more than a decade.
+In The Freedom Project, Tom aims to uncover what it takes to hit peak mental fitness for freedom seekers.
 Once per week, Tom will also get highly tactical and teach you strategies you can deploy into your own life.
-If you’re ski, climb, surf, BASE jump, MTB, love alpinism and mountaineering, snowboard, hike... and want to spend more time doing more cool shit, The Freedom Project for you. www.instagram.com/tomfoxley
+If you want to learn peak mental fitness, and love creating freedom, this is the podcast for you. www.instagram.com/tomfoxley

 Episodes